SeregaDeveloper/graphbuilder/README.md

 ![Image alt](https://github.com/SeregaDeveloper/PythonPCAPGraphBuilder/blob/master/src/graph.png)

+You can see more examples in /src folder.
 #
 Notice: the developer does not provide any guarantees, this software is intended for use only for research purposes.
 #